henriqueholtz/Aws-Struggle/Compiled/Security, Identity & Compliance.md

 ## AWS Shield Standard

-Managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS (layers 3 and 4) and it's activated to all customer by default;
+Managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS (layers 3 and 4) and it's activated to all customers by default;

 ---